 The SDA Office strictly manages the personal information of students with disabilities.
-Whenever the disclosure or provision of such a student's information is necessary, the Office will surely obtain the consent of the student.
+Whenever the disclosure or provision of such a student's information is necessary, the Office will obtain the consent of the student as a general rule.

-- Target and Scope of Support

-Target of Support
+- Target and Scope of Support Target of Support

-Students who are currently enrolled at the University and need support on a daily basis for accessing academic programs due to hearing, visual, motor, internal, mental/developmental or other impairments.
-(For support for non-regular students, such as non-degree students, auditing students, and credit transfer students, please consult the SDA Office first.)
+Students who are currently enrolled at the University and need support on a daily basis for accessing academic programs due to hearing, visual, motor, internal, intellectual, mental/developmental or other impairments.
+(For support for non-regular students, such as non-degree students, auditing students, research students, international students, and credit transfer students, please consult the SDA Office first.)